- What Makes Christmas in Iceland Special?

 Photo by Nanna Gunnarsdóttir

-If you are spending Christmas in Reykjavik, be sure to attend some Christmas concerts, many of which are by angelic sounding choirs or some of Iceland's most beloved musicians.
+There are many things to love about a Reykjavik Christmas.
+Be sure to attend some Christmas concerts, many of which feature angelic choirs or some of Iceland's most beloved musicians.

-Ice skating is sometimes possible on Reykjavík City Pond, Tjörnin.
-Even if the temperature is unfavorable, then another ice skating rink is erected right in the city center, on Ingólfstorg square – right by a festive Christmas market.
+Ice skating is sometimes possible on Reykjavik City Pond, Tjornin.
+There's also an ice skating rink in the city center on Ingolfstorg square – right by a festive Christmas market.

-Stroll the streets of downtown, admire the decorations, get unbeatable views over Reykjavík from the top of Hallgrímskirkja church's tower, do some Christmas shopping or hop on a whale watching tour!
+If you're in Reykjavik during Christmas, walk the downtown streets and admire the decorations.
+You can get unbeatable views of Reykjavik from the top of Hallgrimskirkja church's tower.
+You could also do some Christmas shopping or join a whale watching tour.

 Photo by Fred Heap

 You could visit Arbaejarsafn Open-Air Folk Museum to get a look at what Christmas was traditionally like in Iceland.
 Visitors can make candles, taste traditional Icelandic treats, and warm themselves with a cup of hot chocolate.

 Speaking of hot chocolate, Reykjavik is full of cozy cafes where you can sit down for a coffee (or a pint) and play board games or listen to live music.
 Overall, there are many things to do in Reykjavik at Christmas.

 What does Iceland do for Christmas? | Yuletide in Iceland